cortezaproject/corteza-webapp-compose/src/lib/block/README.md

   /Edit/...        editor components (what we show to admin, when block is edited)
     /mixin/...     editor component mixins

+  /Preiew/...      previewer components (what we show to the admin)
+    /mixins/...    previewer component mixins

   /View/...        viewer components (what we show to the end-user)
     /mixins/...    viewer component mixins